ehoang0106/blog/source/_drafts/containerized.md

 ---
-title: Containerized My Python Flask Web App with Docker, MariaDB, and Cloudflare Tunnel
+title: Containerized My Python Flask Web App with AWS ECS, RDS, and Terraform
 date: 2025-03-28 15:30:25
 categories:
-- Raspberry Pi
+- AWS
 tags:
+- ecs
+- ec2
+- rds
+- terraform
+- asg
+- alb
+- python
 - docker
-- mariadb
-- cloudflare
-- python
 - raspberry-pi
 ---
 As part of my journey in web development and data collection, I developed a real-time currency price tracking application that monitors prices from orbwatch.trade.
 This project combines web scraping, data storage, and visualization to create a useful tool for currency price monitoring.
 Initially deployed on AWS, I later migrated the application to a Raspberry Pi to optimize costs while maintaining full functionality.